Bound to Life

 alienangelanimaldancefriendhouselightpersonspace

-Notes on flow, melting, transformation and death
+Some Notes on flow, melting, and transformation

-Each of us has three bodies.
+We are made of three bodies.

 The mask can be held for a few hours or a day, depending on strength and skill.